galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_alevin/tutorial.md

 >
 {: .question}

-We will nevertheless proceed with your majestic annotated expression matrix of 37 cells, ready to go for further processing and analysis!
+We will nevertheless proceed with your majestic annotated expression matrix of 38 cells, ready to go for further processing and analysis!
 However, the next tutorials we will link to use a tool suite called Scanpy {% cite Wolf2018 %}.
 You need to convert this SingleCellExperiment object into a format called `annData`, which is a variant of a file format called `hdf5`.

 > <hands-on-title>Converting to AnnData format</hands-on-title>
 >
-> 1. {% tool [SCEasy convert](toolshed.g2.bx.psu.edu/repos/ebi-gxa/sceasy_convert/sceasy_convert/0.0.5+galaxy1) %} with the following parameters:
+> 1. {% tool [SCEasy Converter](toolshed.g2.bx.psu.edu/repos/iuc/sceasy_convert/sceasy_convert/0.0.7+galaxy2) %} with the following parameters:
->    - *"Direction of conversion"*: `SingleCellExperiment to AnnData`
+>    - *"Convert From / To"*: `SingleCellExperiment to AnnData`
->    - {% icon param-file %} *"Input object in SingleCellExperiment RDS format"*: `Emptied-Object`
+>    - {% icon param-file %} *"Input object in sce,rds,rdata.sce format"*: `Emptied-Object` (if the dataset does not show up in the corresponding input field or displays as 'unavailable', don't worry - just drag the dataset from the history panel and drop into the input field)
->    - *"Name of the assay to be transferred as main layer"*: `counts`
 >
 > 2. Rename {% icon galaxy-pencil %} output `N701-400k-AnnData`
 >
 {: .hands_on}

 {% icon congratulations %} Congrats!
 Your object is ready to for the scanpy pipeline!
-You can can check your work against the [example history](https://humancellatlas.usegalaxy.eu/u/j.jakiela/h/generating-a-single-cell-matrix-using-alevin-3) (if you used Alevin Galaxy Version 1.5.1+galaxy0, you can check the [example history](https://humancellatlas.usegalaxy.eu/u/wendi.bacon.training/h/cs1pre-processing-with-alevin---answer-key) run with that version of the tool).
+You can can check your work against the [example history](https://usegalaxy.eu/u/j.jakiela/h/generating-a-single-cell-matrix-using-alevin-key).
 You can also compare how the subsampled datasets you've generated compare with the [total sample](https://humancellatlas.usegalaxy.eu/u/wendi.bacon.training/h/cs1pre-processing-with-alevin---total-n701-answer-key) (using Alevin Galaxy Version 1.5.1+galaxy0).

 However, it may be that you want to combine this object with others like it, for instance, maybe you ran 5 samples, and you are starting with 10 FASTQ files...

 # Analysing multiple FASTQ files

 This sample was originally one of seven.
-So to run the other [12 downsampled FASTQ files](https://humancellatlas.usegalaxy.eu/u/wendi.bacon.training/h/alevin-tutorial---all-samples---400k), you can use a [workflow](https://humancellatlas.usegalaxy.eu/u/j.jakiela/w/copy-of-alevin-15) and run them all at once!
+So to run the other [12 downsampled FASTQ files](https://humancellatlas.usegalaxy.eu/u/wendi.bacon.training/h/alevin-tutorial---all-samples---400k), you can use a [workflow](https://usegalaxy.eu/u/j.jakiela/w/alevin-sc-matrix) and run them all at once!
 All these samples are going to take a while, so go and have several cups of tea...
-Or, better yet, I have [run them myself](https://humancellatlas.usegalaxy.eu/u/wendi.bacon.training/h/cs1generating-a-single-cell-matrix-using-alevin---all-downsample-fastq-processed-to-anndata).
+Or, better yet, I have [run them myself](https://usegalaxy.eu/u/j.jakiela/h/alevin-workflow---all-samples-downsampled-fastq).
 To combine the resultant files into a single matrix, you can look at the next tutorial in this case study: [Combining datasets after pre-processing]({% link topics/single-cell/tutorials/scrna-case_alevin-combine-datasets/tutorial.md %})

 # Mitochondrial flagging

 We have assumed you will be combining multiple files - but if that's not the case, you'll need to perform this step to turn your column of `true` and `false` labelling the mitochondrial genes into some metrics telling you the % of mitochondrial genes in each cell.
-You can follow that step here: [Mitochondrial calculations]({% link topics/single-cell/tutorials/scrna-case_alevin-combine-datasets/tutorial.md %}#mitochondrial-reads).
+You can follow that step here: [Mitochondrial calculations](https://training.galaxyproject.org/training-material/topics/single-cell/tutorials/scrna-case_alevin-combine-datasets/tutorial.html#mitochondrial-reads).

 # Conclusion